Aryaan03/Independent-Study/Blog.md

   - Imagine saying "a-bout" with equal stress on both parts.

   ii) **Simplified Double Vowels**:
-  - Some double vowel sounds (diphthongs) are simplified to single vowels.
+  - Some double vowel sounds (diphthongs) are simplified to single vowels [2].
   - Example: "Go" might be pronounced more like "goh" without the subtle "uh" sound at the end.

 #### 3. Stress and Intonation